netidx/netidx-book/src/tools/publisher.md

 ## Limitations

-The command line publisher cannot respond to write requests, and cannot be a default publisher.
+The command line publisher cannot be a default publisher.

 ## Environment Variables